UniversalScientificTechnologies/xDOS_doc/record_format.md

   - `<current_unix_time>` = `<eeprom_sync_time>` + `<rtc_seconds>`
   - `<sync_age>` — seconds since the clock was last set or synchronized (`<rtc_seconds>` − `rtc_history[0].rtc_value_at_reference_timestamp`). **Empty** if the device has no valid synchronization record (none stored, or the RTC lost its time since).
 - **Devices with a calendar RTC** (the RTC holds the absolute time): the counter is the Unix time itself, so `<rtc_seconds>` equals `<current_unix_time>` and `<eeprom_sync_time>` is `0`.
 Consequently the time stamps `<tm>` in `$STOP`, `$ENV`, `$BATT` and `$RTCCHK` are Unix time directly.
 - **Invalid device time** (e.g. the RTC lost power and was not set since): the RTC keeps counting from its reset default — typically `2000-01-01 00:00:00`, not necessarily the Unix epoch.
 The device reports this running value unchanged, so the time stamps stay monotonic and the relative timing within the file is preserved; only the absolute time is unknown.
 The invalid state is signalled by `INIT` in `$RTCCHK`. `<sync_age>` is empty.
-A reader may re-anchor such a file to an externally known start time. `<sync_age>` should be Empty.
+A reader may re-anchor such a file to an externally known start time.
 - All times are UTC.

 - **Example** (calendar RTC, last set 2026-09-18 10:00:00):